Why Should I Care About Water Trends?

-- Based on 14 non-consecutive years of observations, Horseshoe Pond hosts an annual chick population varying from zero to three, and Farrington Pond hosts a few adult loons with only two chicks seen in 2016.
+- Based on 15 non-consecutive years of observations, Horseshoe Pond hosts an annual chick population varying from zero to three, and Farrington Pond hosts a few adult loons with only two chicks seen in 2016.
 One nesting pair was documented on Horseshoe Pond in 2018 with one successful chick fledging.
 One territorial pair with no nest was documented on Farrington Pond in 2018.

-- Based on 18 non-consecutive years of observations, Heald Pond hosts an annual adult population varying from zero to three.
+- Based on 19 non-consecutive years of observations, Heald Pond hosts an annual adult population varying from zero to three.
 The first and only chick was documented in 2015.
 One nesting pair was documented on Heald Pond in 2018, but the chicks did not survive to fledge.

-- Based on 29 years of non-consecutive observations, Cushman Pond hosts an annual adult population varying from zero to three.
+- Based on 30 years of non-consecutive observations, Cushman Pond hosts an annual adult population varying from zero to three.
 The first and only two chicks were documented in 2011.
 One nesting pair was documented on Cushman Pond in 2018, but the nest failed.

-- Based on 10 non-consecutive years of observations, Trout Pond hosts an annual adult population varying from zero to two.
+- Based on 11 non-consecutive years of observations, Trout Pond hosts an annual adult population varying from zero to two.
 The first and only two chicks were documented in 2017.
 One nesting pair was documented on Trout Pond in 2018, but the nest failed.

 Estimation of loon population in southern Maine conducted by the Maine Audubon show an increase in loon population despite climate change impacts.
 The study suggests that as long as lakes are clear, the food supply is abundant, and any adverse human impacts are avoided, the loon population will remain stable and/or increase.